awvalenti/vim-simple-guifont/README.md

 ```

 ## Internals
-`vim-simple-guifont` first detects your OS, then uses the
+The operating system is detected and the appropriate strategy is chosen.
-appropriate strategy.
-For Windows and Mac, it just builds a string like
+For Windows and Mac, it builds a string and sets it.
-the one from #without-it-.
-For Linux with GTK, it calls some shell
+For Linux with GTK, much more is done: shell programs are called to get
-programs to get a list of all installed fonts and then finds
+a list of all installed fonts, then the best match is searched.
-the best match.
-If it cannot find a match, it chooses the fallback font.
+If one is not found, the fallback font is chosen.
-To learn more, just browse the [source code](blob/main/autolad/simple_guifont.vim).
+To learn more, just browse the [source code](autolad/simple_guifont.vim).

 ## Development
 Contributions are welcome!
 Especially: